Our Curriculum

 Students learn counting, shapes, sorting, and grouping during centers, primarily, but also through music, art, circle time and discovery time.

-Humanities/Discovery time
+Humanities/Discovery Time

 God's creation is the theme for our humanities curriculum, which we call discovery time. the aim is to learn not only about the creation, but the Creator Himself.
 We have 3 different curriculums for the 3 age groups.
+Threes study aspects of creation: Water and what fills it, Land and what fills it, and the Sky and what fills it.
+Fours study the chronology of creation, starting with Day one to Day seven.
+Fives study creation in the context of the larger story: Creation, Fall, Redemption and Consummation.